Battery-Intelligence-Lab/galv/docs/source/DevelopmentGuide.rst

 compile and restart the dockerised frontend and backend servers appropriately, useful in development.
 Additionally, the development configuration includes a Harvester instance so that you do not have to create Harvesters in an additional step.

+You may wish to edit the `.env` file to change the `FRONTEND_PORT`.
+If you do so, remember to change the `BACKEND_CORS_ALLOWED_ORIGINS` to include the new port.
+You will have to rebuild the frontend container for port changes to take effect (otherwise they'll change for Django but not for the frontend).

 ********************************************************************************
 Testing